About USC Gould

 USC's Main Commencement Ceremony

-The USC main commencement ceremony is open for all 2019 law school graduates and will take place in Alumni Memorial Park on Friday, May 10, 2019 and begins at 8:30 a.m.
+The USC main commencement ceremony is open for all 2022 law school graduates.
+It will take place in Alumni Memorial Park on Friday, May 13, 2022 and begins at 8:30 a.m.
 Further information regarding the main ceremony can be found here.

-You are not required to attend the University ceremony, but if you are a JD student and would like to participate in the main ceremony, please contact the law school Events Office at 213-740-3841 or at email@example.com to register.
-G&IP students, who would like to participate in the main ceremony, may email firstname.lastname@example.org to register.
+You are not required to attend the University ceremony, but if you are a JD student and would like to participate in the main ceremony, please contact the law school Events Office at firstname.lastname@example.org to register.
+G&IP students who would like to participate in the main ceremony may email email@example.com to register.

 You can also attend the main ceremony as a member of the general audience.
 Seats for these sections are first come, first served.